Who We Are

 DBT has the most evidence (relative to other treatments) supporting its use for helping people who experience intense, unpredictable emotions and Borderline Personality Disorder (BPD), as well as related problems such as impulsive behaviours (e.g., substance use, etc.), suicidal behaviours, relationship issues.

-Many clients are requesting DBT, so many clinicians want to say that they provide DBT.
-Unfortunately, while many of these programs and individuals claim that they provide DBT or “Do DBT”, most only provide some components of DBT, which is not DBT.
+There is a demand for DBT, so many clinicians want to say that they provide DBT.
+Unfortunately, while many of these individuals and programs claim that they provide DBT or “Do DBT”, most only provide some components of DBT, which is not DBT.
 For a program to say that it is providing DBT, it needs to provide the following:

 1. Individual DBT therapy